Malê revolt

 The uprising took place on the feast day of Our Lady of Guidance, a celebration in the Bonfim's church's cycle of religious holidays.
 As a result, many worshipers traveled to Bonfim for the weekend to pray or celebrate.
 Authorities were in Bonfim in order to keep the celebrations in line.
 Consequently, there would be fewer people and authorities in Salvador, making it easier for the rebels to occupy the city.

-The slaves knew about the Haitian Revolution (1791−1804) and wore necklaces bearing the image of Jean-Jacques Dessalines, who had declared Haitian independence.

 Islam in Bahia

 In Bahia, the Hausa were primarily identified with practicing Islam because they adopted Islam before coming over to Brazil.
 Over time however, the Nagô slaves made up a majority of Muslims in Bahia due to the rise of Islam in Yoruba kingdoms.
 In fact, by 1835 most of the Malês were Nagôs.
 Furthermore, many of the key figures important in planning the uprising were Nagôs including: Ahuna, Pacífico, and Manoel Calafate.

 Within the Muslim community the Malês had power and prestige, especially the Muslims that had long standing.
 These members tried to attract new Malês.
 They did not do so passively, but through proselytizing and conversion.

 In the African Islamic culture of Brazil, there were several external symbols that became associated with the Malês.
 One symbol came about through the adoption of amulets.
 In Bahia amulets were common because they were thought to have protective powers and were worn by both Muslims and non-Muslims.
 These amulets consisted of pieces of paper with passages from the Quran and prayers that were folded and placed in a leather pouch that was sewn shut.
 They were made and sold by álufas or preachers.
 These amulets, however, did not signify a strong commitment to Islam because they were associated with traditional, indigenous African religions.
 Another symbol of Islam in Bahia was the wearing of a long white frock called an abadá.
 In Bahia this garment was worn in private so they would not attract attention from law officials.
 It was only during the rebellion in 1835 that they were worn in public for the first time and were referred to as "war garments" by police.
 A third symbol which was used by Malês to identify themselves prior to the uprising were white, metal, silver, or iron rings placed on their fingers.
 However, when the Malês were defeated, these rings were no longer effective because now everyone knew what they meant.